RISO basics

 • Create a separate grayscale PDF for each ink colour

-• Name your files clearly, eg. yourname_artwork_inkcolour.pdf
+• Label your files clearly, eg. artworkname_inkcolour.pdf

 • Your file should be A3 size (420 x 297mm)